input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 Once extracted from an `AtalaBlock`, if a `PRISM node` finds a `SignedAtalaOperation` that contains a `DeactivateDIDOperation`, then:
 - The `SignedAtalaOperation` MUST be well constructed (as defined in previous sections)
 - The value in `signature` MUST match a signature of the operation in `operation` performed by the `signed_with` key.
 The key MUST be of `MASTER_KEY` usage, and present in the `public_keys` list associated to the DID to update in the node internal map.
-The key MUST not have a revocation timestamp associated to it.
+The key MUST not have a deletion timestamp associated to it.
 - In the node map, the DID corresponding to the `id` of the update operation MUST have the value of `previous_operation_hash` as its associated last operation hash.
 - If any of the above checks fail, the operation is ignored and no changes are made to the node map

 **Update of internal map**
-For all keys and services that do not have a revocation timestamp, nodes MUST set the deactivation operation timestamp as the revocation timestamp.
+For all keys and services that do not have a revocation/deletion timestamp, nodes MUST set the deactivation operation timestamp as the deletion timestamp.
-The new last operation hadh MUST be the hash of the `AtalaOperation` that wrapped the corresponding `DeactivateDIDOperation`
+The new last operation hash MUST be the hash of the `AtalaOperation` that wrapped the corresponding `DeactivateDIDOperation`

 Note that this makes all keys (including `MASTER_KEY` keys) revoked.
 Meaning that no further updates will be possible on the corresponding DID.